Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Experiments

 \subsection{Implementation details}

-\paragraph{\textbf{Training signal and supervision}} DLDMF is trained with physics-informed objectives using PDE residuals and initial/boundary constraints, following the PINN training formalism.
+\paragraph{\textbf{Training supervision.}} DLDMF follows the PINN training formalism with PDE residuals and initial and boundary constraints.
 For parameterized training, we mini-batch over PDE parameter instances and their associated collocation points, so that each optimization step mixes multiple $\pmb{\mu}$ values and encourages a shared parameterized representation.

-\paragraph{\textbf{Neural ODE solver}} We use a differentiable ODE solver to integrate the latent dynamics in continuous time, enabling evaluation at arbitrary temporal resolutions and beyond the training horizon To ensure a fair comparison, we maintain consistency in solver type and tolerances across ODE-based baselines.
+\paragraph{\textbf{Neural ODE solver.}} A differentiable ODE solver integrates the latent dynamics in continuous time, permitting evaluation at requested temporal resolutions and beyond the training horizon.
+To ensure a fair comparison, we maintain consistency in solver type and tolerances across ODE-based baselines.

-\paragraph{\textbf{Reproducibility}} All reported metrics are averaged over multiple random seeds, and we keep network capacity and training budgets comparable across methods whenever possible to focus the evaluation on modeling assumptions rather than scale.
+\paragraph{\textbf{Reproducibility.}} Unless a caption explicitly states a multi-seed aggregation, the displayed values are point estimates from the recorded experimental run and do not quantify variability across independently trained models.
+Network capacity, training budgets, and inference settings are documented for each method so that remaining structural differences are visible.
+During training, we record the objective components, gradient norm, Out-$t$ validation error, and average latent-Jacobian norm $\|\partial f_{\theta_f}/\partial \pmb{z}\|_F$.
+These quantities are monitoring diagnostics rather than empirical estimates of the uniform constants in Proposition~\ref{prop:main_temporal_perturbation}.